 Removing the tumour may be curative if the cancer is in the early stage.
 Surgery can be done through an open approach or laparoscopic/robotic approach (in selected patient groups).
 The following types of surgery may be used to treat cancer:

-Subtotal gastrectomy: Removal of the part of the stomach that contains cancer with an adequate margin of the normal stomach, nearby lymph nodes, and parts of other tissues and organs near the tumor, if involved by tumor.
+Subtotal gastrectomy: Removal of the part of the stomach that contains cancer with an adequate margin of the normal stomach, nearby lymph nodes, and parts of other tissues and organs near the tumour, if involved by tumour.
 The spleen may be removed.

-Total gastrectomy: Removal of the entire stomach, nearby lymph nodes, and parts of the esophagus and other tissues near the tumor.
+Total gastrectomy: Removal of the entire stomach, nearby lymph nodes, and parts of the oesophagus and other tissues near the tumour.
 The spleen may be removed.
-The esophagus (food pipe) is reconnected to the small intestine so the patient can continue to eat.
+The oesophagus (food pipe) is reconnected to the small intestine so the patient can continue to eat.

 If the tumor is blocking the stomach but cancer cannot be completely removed by standard surgery, the following procedures may be used: